hassheh/Machine-Learning/README.md

 # Machine-Learning
-All the my projects and reports related to Machine Learning
+Some the my projects and reports related to Machine Learning.